-Campo de Fiori
+Staying in Campo de’ Fiori

-Campo de Fiori is located south of Piazza Navona.
+Campo de’ Fiori is located south of Piazza Navona.
 It is a rectangular square and has been the scene of lively events and executions.
-Since the 1800’s a market has been held here.
+Since medieval times a market has been held here.
 A bustling affair filled with an array of food, clothes, homewares and more.

 From Campo de Fiori we walked the long way to the Roman Forum and Colosseum, we explored the nearby Piazza Navona and the Parthenon and Trevi Fountain plus other sites.
 It was the perfect place from which to explore the city.